Recovery point objective

 Recovery point objective definition

 What is a recovery point objective?
 Recovery point objective (RPO) is defined as the maximum amount of data – as measured by time – that can be lost after a recovery from a disaster, failure, or comparable event before data loss will exceed what is acceptable to an organization.
-An RPOs determines the maximum age of the data or files in backup storage needed to be able to meet the objective specified by the RPO, should a network or computer system failure occur.
+An RPO determines the maximum age of the data or files in backup storage needed to be able to meet the objective specified by the RPO, should a network or computer system failure occur.

 An organization’s loss tolerance, or how much data it can lose without sustaining significant harm, is related to RPO and is set forth in the organization’s business continuity plan (BCP).
 This also dictates procedures for disaster recovery planning, including the acceptable backup interval, because it refers to the last point when the organization’s data was preserved in a usable format.
 For example, an RPO of 60 minutes requires a system backup every 60 minutes.